1000ship/the-jelly/README.md

-# the-jelly
+# The Jelly Game
-just simple game, made in 2013
+> just simple game, made in 2013

+- AS3.0 / AIR
+- for Android